-A UseCase specifies the required usage of a system.
-Typically, they are used to capture the functional requirements of a system, that is, what a system is supposed to do.
-Strictly speaking, the term "use case" refers to a use case type.
-An instance of a UseCase refers to an occurrence of the emergent behavior that conforms to the corresponding use case type.
-Such instances are often described by interaction specifications.
+A UseCase specifies a usage of a system.
+Typically, they are used to capture the functionality of a system, that is, what a system is supposed to do.

-- extensionPoint: ExtensionPoint [] An ExtensionPoint identifies a point where the behavior of a UseCase can be augmented with elements of another (extending) UseCase. - include: Include [] Include is a Relationship between two UseCases; the behavior of the included UseCase is inserted into the behavior of the including UseCase. - extend: Extend [] This Relationship specifies that the behavior of a UseCase may be extended by the behavior of another (usually supplementary) UseCase.
+- extensionPoint : ExtensionPoint [] {composite} An ExtensionPoint identifies a point where the behavior of a UseCase can be augmented with elements of another (extending) UseCase. - include : Include [] {composite} Include is a Relationship between two UseCases; the behavior of the included UseCase is inserted into the behavior of the including UseCase. - extend : Extend [] {composite}

+This Relationship specifies that the behavior of a UseCase may be extended by the behavior of another (usually supplementary) UseCase.